aelassas/wexflow/README.md

 Wexflow is a powerful, open-source, cross-platform workflow engine and automation platform built to simplify and automate recurring tasks.
 It provides a robust foundation for designing and executing complex workflows with ease.

-Wexflow includes:
-- A cross-platform workflow server
-- A modern web-based admin dashboard for designing, managing, and monitoring workflows
-- Support for sequential, flowchart, and approval workflows built around generic business objects called **records**
+Wexflow includes a cross-platform workflow server and a modern web-based admin dashboard that allows users to design, manage, and monitor workflows.
+It supports various workflow types, including sequential, flowchart, and approval workflows built around generic business objects called as records.

 With over **100 built-in activities**, Wexflow supports a wide range of tasks out of the box—from file operations and system processes to scripting, networking, and more.
 You can also extend its capabilities by creating **custom activities** or integrating with external systems via the **Wexflow API**.